kosson/ojs-tools/ojsxml/README.md

 Observe how `primary_contact_id` column gets populated with the correspondent values.
 All this implies a downtime needed of the app for safety reasons.
 You may try it on the fly on the production machine, but I would strongly not advice such move.
 Better safe than sorry.

-After you finished your import, redo all the links you've just destroyed.
+After you finished your import(s), redo all the links you've just destroyed in the database.
 A simple SQL script as following.

 ```sql
 ALTER TABLE journalsunibuc.authors ADD CONSTRAINT authors_publications_id_foreign FOREIGN KEY (publication_id) REFERENCES journalsunibuc.publications(publication_id) ON DELETE CASCADE ON UPDATE RESTRICT;